tonywong94/edge_pydb/README.md

 The `--user` flag ensures the package is not installed in your system-wide Python directories, which you probably don't have write access to.
 The package tries to save and update a configuration file `_config.json`, so installation in your user area is recommended.

 If you have access to the protected archive (not on Github), you should also obtain the `team_files.py` script from Tony which will download and install the additional tables into the appropriate locations.
 You can run this script in a shell or iPython environment (but should avoid doing so in the same directory as `setup.py`).
-Currently the Github repository only includes HDF5 files for one galaxy, for testing purposes.
+Currently the Github repository only includes HDF5 files for one galaxy, for demonstration and testing purposes.

 A `demo_notebk` folder provides examples of accessing database values from a Jupyter notebook.